Passing HTML Into the Page

 select 'dbr.http.post', 'https://financial_system/entry.php', 1234 as 'businessline', 'abc' as 'sdata', current_date() as 'date', v_ID as 'id';

-myDBR will first do a HTTP POST with data businessline=1234&sdata=abc and get the result.
-It then calls the sp_DBR_post_json with id, date and the JSON data from the POST.
+myDBR first performs an HTTP POST with data businessline=1234&sdata=abc and retrieves the result.
+It then calls the stored procedure sp_DBR_post_json with parameters id, date, and the JSON data obtained from the POST request.

-A HTTP POST/GET result is saved prior to calling the linked report
+The result of an HTTP POST/GET request is saved before calling the linked report.

-To handle larget results from the HTTP POST/GET call, one can save the result to the DB.
-The linked report is called after the save is done.
-The saving procedure is not a myDBR report, but a helper one.
-You can pass parameters to it.
+To handle large results from an HTTP POST/GET call, you can save the result to the database.
+The linked report is called after the save operation completes.
+The saving procedure is not a myDBR report but a helper procedure where parameters can be passed.
 The result from the HTTP POST/GET call is added as the last parameter.

-The saving procedure can return one row (usually an ID for the saved data).
-In that case the returned value will be added to the linked report.
-In the example the saving procedure returns the last inserted id as id.
-The id is passed to sp_DBR_post_json as a parameter.
+The saving procedure may return a single row, typically an ID for the saved data.
+In this case, the returned value will be passed to the linked report.
+For example, if the saving procedure returns the last inserted ID as id, this id is then passed as a parameter to sp_DBR_post_json.

-The example also saves the HTTP headers for the POST call.
-Note that the headers saving is done after the main report is run, so the headers are available in the report defined by dbr.report, not in the main report.
+The example also includes saving the HTTP headers for the POST call.
+Note that the headers are saved after the main report is executed, so they are available in the report defined by dbr.report, not in the main report.

 CREATE PROCEDURE `sp_save_json`(inLogin varchar(30), in_whatever varchar(5), inJSON JSON)